grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Load

-Loads each rule group from the files into Mimir.
+Loads each rule group from the files into Grafana Mimir.
 It overwrites all existing rule groups with the same name.

 ```bash
 mimirtool rules load <file_path>...